jose-hirmas/mdefportafolio/docs/seminars/02-Atlas of Weak Signals.md

 A new skill for my personal development plan:
 -   learning to fail and trying to focus.
 -   Unlearning to learn.

+### The best:
+the amazing view from the top of the mountain.

+### The Lessons Learned:
+- Our classmates are usefull resources.
+- Colaboration is relevant for the development of my project.

+### The challenges:
+- Change my mindset to exploration and observation in every day.